mickmason/dit-app/README.md

 Please see [the program description here]([http://www.dit.ie/postgrad/programmes/dt539bmscincreativedigitalmediapart-time/).

 I used jQuery mobile for the mobile behaviour.
 The app is set up using a single HTML page where each page has a `data-role="page"` attribute.
+I will recreate this using AngularJS and a Google Materials CSS framework as that is the basis for the app style.

 ##Setup